BlWasp/Nemesis/README.md

 If you don't want to use some tools, you just have to comment the lines.

+**BloodHound CE won't be installed** because the docker installation never returns the hand and blocks the rest of the script (and the initial password is lost somewhere in the infinite output).
+Think about installing it manually when this script will finish: `curl -L https://ghst.ly/getbhce | sudo docker compose -f - up`

+Additionally, think about cloning and compiling [CoercedPotato](https://github.com/Prepouce/CoercedPotato) manually, the best potato!

 ## Future

 I will update it regularly when I discover new tools.